Declarative Tunnels

 Declarative tunnels allow tunnel configuration to be described as desired state.
 Instead of running rstream forward for each tunnel, a single long-running agent reconciles the desired configuration and keeps tunnels in sync with it.

 The declarative entrypoint is rstream run.
-It supports two sources: a YAML file, and Docker container labels.
+It supports two sources: a YAML file for explicit tunnel definitions, and Docker container labels for service discovery in containerized environments.

 Apply mode and Docker mode